hyperupcall/bats-assert/README.md

-> ⚠️ _Warning_ This repository used to be included in https://github.com/hyperupcall/bats-all,
+> ⚠️ _Warning_ This repository used to be included in [hyperupcall/bats-all](https://github.com/hyperupcall/bats-all),
-> but that repository now _directly_ adds upstream bats repositories.
-Usage of this repository is
+> but that repository now _directly_ adds upstream bats-core repositories.
+Usage of this repository is deprecated.
-> deprecated.
-Expect this repository to be either removed or moved to https://github.com/fox-archives.
+> Expect this repository to be either removed or moved to my [fox-archives](https://github.com/fox-archives) organization.

 # bats-assert